Event held on November 18, 2015

 Poison or Pleasure?
 The Archaeology of Tabacco and Sugar

-This year the BSS Faculty Colloquium Series congratulates Dr. Ryan Patten, Department of Political Science, for being selected as this year's honored scholar and keynote speaker.
+This year the BSS Faculty Colloquium Series congratulates Dr. Georgia Fox, Department of Anthropology, for being selected as this year's honored scholar and keynote speaker.

-The colloquium was held in the BMU Ballroom on Tuesday November 18 from 5:30 - 7:30 pm.
+The colloquium was held in the BMU Auditorium on Wednesday November 18 from 5:30 - 7:30 pm.

-Please join the dean's office in congratulating Dr. Patten.
+Please join the dean's office in congratulating Dr. Fox.